rajannpatel/Pi-Hole-PiVPN-on-Google-Compute-Engine-Free-Tier-with-Full-Tunnel-and-Split-Tunnel-OpenVPN-Configs/README.md

 Run your own privacy-first ad blocking service within the **[Free Usage Tier](https://cloud.google.com/free/)** on Google Cloud. **This guide gets you set up with a Google Cloud account, and walks you through setting up a full tunnel (all traffic) or split tunnel (DNS traffic only) VPN connection on your Android & iOS devices, and computers.**

+Both Full Tunnel and Split Tunnel VPN connections provide DNS based ad-blocking over an encrypted connection to the cloud.
+The differences are:

-A Split Tunnel VPN allows you to interact with devices on your Local Network (such as a Chromecast or Roku) and still provide DNS based ad-blocking over an encrypted connection to the cloud.
+- A Split Tunnel VPN allows you to interact with devices on your Local Network (such as a Chromecast or Roku).

-A Full Tunnel VPN can help bypass misconfigured proxies on corporate WiFi networks, and protects you from Man-In-The-Middle SSL proxies.
+- A Full Tunnel VPN can help bypass misconfigured proxies on corporate WiFi networks, and protects you from Man-In-The-Middle SSL proxies.

 | Tunnel Type | Data Usage | Server CPU Load | Security | Ad Blocking |
 | -- | -- | -- | -- | -- |